ShahDipam10/Facebook-Login-Page-Manual-Test-Case-in-Excel/README.md

-# Facebook-Login-Page-Manual-Test-Case-in-Excel
+Facebook Login Page Verification - Test Case
-This repository contains a manual test case for verifying the Facebook login page functionality, written in Excel format.
-It includes structured test scenarios, steps, and expected outcomes to ensure comprehensive validation of the login process.
+This repository contains a manual test case for verifying the functionality of the Facebook login page.
+The test case is written in Excel format and follows a structured approach to ensure comprehensive testing of the login functionality.

+Test Case Overview:
+The test case verifies the following aspects of the Facebook login page:

+Correctness of input field validation (email and password), Functionality of the login button,
+Error messages for incorrect or incomplete credentials, Successful login with valid credentials.